-So, what is an advanced analytics, and how can one use cross-channel data for optimizing their decision-making process?
+So, what is advanced analytics, and how can one use cross-channel data for optimizing their decision-making process?

 Advanced analytics is the AI-powered analysis of data, using advanced technologies such as machine learning (ML) and Natural Language Processing (NLP).
 It goes beyond the capabilities of traditional business intelligence (BI) solutions and automates tasks ranging from data mining, text mining, simulation, and multivariate statistics, to network analytics and forecasting.
 All of it comes together to dissect patterns, identify trends, uncover actionable insights, predict outcomes, and even generate prescriptive recommendations for its users.

 Consider the example of an international insurance firm.
 It offers a plethora of insurance products to its customers across regions.
 All of it starts with a call-back option accepted by the customer.
 With the customer information filled in, an advisor is assigned who calls the customer to understand their preference.

 Today, there are multiple sources of customer data – web engagement, calls, IoT devices, online and offline surveys, all of which come together to generate an accurate understanding of the customer’s data.
 Data analytics has evolved to account for these multiple data sources, and use them for mapping the customer journey across touchpoints and better understanding customers.

 But how do they effectively collate and analyze such massive volumes of diverse data?
 This is where advanced analytics comes into play.

 Advanced analytics enables businesses to not only automate the examination of cross-channel data but identify hidden value and new opportunities for revenue growth.